Need practical help after an accident?

 Why bumpers and sensors are driving up repair costs

-This trend is reflected in insurance data: motor insurers paid out a record £11.7 billion in car insurance claims in 2024, much of that driven by rising repair bills.
+This wider trend shows up in insurance data too: motor insurers paid out a record £11.7 billion in car insurance claims in 2024, with rising repair bills reported as one of the major pressures.

 Don’t forget your insurance excess